HashiCorp Cloud Platform

 Usage: vault-radar scan docker-image [options]

-Scanning a docker image
+Scan a Docker image

 $ vault-radar scan docker-image -i <IMAGE REFERENCE> -o <PATH TO OUTPUT>.csv

-Scanning a private docker image
+Scan a private Docker image

 $ vault-radar scan docker-image -i <IMAGE REFERENCE> -o <PATH TO OUTPUT>.csv